Produces an inlined version of

 A typer for inlined code.
 Its purpose is: 1.
 Implement constant folding over inlined code 2.
 Selectively expand ifs with constant conditions 3.
 Inline arguments that are inlineable closures 4.
 Make sure inlined code is type-correct.
 5. Make sure that the tree's typing is idempotent (so that future -Ycheck passes succeed)

-An extractor for references to closure arguments that refer to
+An extractor for references to inlineable arguments.
+These are :

 A buffer for bindings that define proxies for actual arguments